-But even if you aren’t satisfied with a freelancer’s work or if you didn’t receive a project on time, Fiverr thankfully allows refund options.
+But even if you aren’t satisfied with a freelancer’s work or if you didn’t receive a project on time (or if you got scammed), Fiverr thankfully allows refund options.
 If a seller is late and unresponsive for 24 hours, you’re free to cancel an order and get your money back.

 Additionally, you can often pay extra to guarantee a quicker turnaround.
 Sellers can also charge for revisions, or not offer revisions at all, so buyers should be on the lookout for these details on user profiles.

 A concern I had going in was not being able to quickly find a freelancer among the thousands of different sellers available on the platform.
 It seems that Fiverr is aware of this, as they have plenty of tools available to find exactly the seller you’re looking for.

 You can apply search filters based on sellers’ expected delivery times, price range, style, language, and more to optimize your contracting process (watch my video below to see this in action).
 For buyers with a little more time, they can create job posts and wait for freelancers to come to you rather than actively look on their own.

 However, it’s important to recognize that not every freelancer on this site will be top-notch.
 There is a very wide pool of talent on the site, and many of the freelancers in certain categories are entry-level.

 I’m reluctant to place this as a negative since Fiverr seems to understand that quantity doesn’t mean quality when it comes to freelancing, evidenced by the intricate seller rating system and the ability to leave user reviews for each freelancer.
 With that said, it’s worth noting that buyers will have to do plenty of research on a seller if they expect elite service.